alces-software/flight-appliance-support/how-to/deployment/azure/hpc/README.md

 * Select the desired **Login Node Type**, this defines the number of CPU cores and memory available on your Alces Flight Compute Login instance.
 * Read over, and accept the terms and conditions.
 * Click **Purchase** to begin deploying your Alces Flight Compute cluster.
 * Deployment can take up to 15 minutes - once deployment has completed you will see details of the created Alces Flight Compute cluster in the **Outputs** section of the deployment page.
-You can use either the displayed IP address or FQDN, combined with the previously chosen **Admin Username** and **SSH Keypair** to access your Alces Flight Compute login node via SSH.
+You can use the displayed FQDN, combined with the previously chosen **Admin Username** and **SSH Keypair** to access your Alces Flight Compute login node via SSH.
+The IP address or FQDN can be found later by navigating to your **Resource Group**, then inspecting the **Public IP Address** resource.
+* Once you are logged in, it may take a few minutes for the compute nodes to register with the login node - you can check the status by running `qhost` from the login node - this will display which compute hosts are ready to accept compute jobs.

 Getting started with your Alces Flight Compute cluster
 ------------------------------------------------------